pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 ------
 ### 3.1

 In Year 8, I began self-study Year 9 material.
 I’d just learned that the best high school in my hometown ran a selective STEM program admitting 50 local and 50 non-local students through a challenging exam.
 Roughly 7 or 8 students from my secondary school’s cohort of over 1,000 make it each year.
 If I got in, I could skip Year 9 and bypass the City Exam to go straight to high school.
 Grade/year skipping is not uncommon in China.
-Many people did it in primary school, but it had never crossed my mind until the pain of dealing with Pliers started to outweigh the joy of making new friends in the ladies’ toilet.
+Many people did it in primary school, but it had never crossed my mind until the inconvenience of having to deal with Pliers started to outweigh the joy of making new friends in the ladies’ toilet.

 By the time I launched this agenda and started reading Year 9 materials in Year 8 classes, I had somehow become friends with Harry, who had long stopped bothering me.
-Harry turned out to be a great “deskmate”  -  one of a kind, really.
+Harry turned out to be a great “deskmate” – one of a kind, really.
 He had no agenda.
 He didn’t listen in class, but didn’t engage in anything else either, no doodling, no reading novels, no self-study.
 He just… did nothing other than occasionally bantering with whoever still awake in class.
 He was perfect for keeping a lookout and nudging me to switch books whenever teachers walked by, helping me stay off Pliers’ radar.
 He was the only friend who materially contributed to my secret mission.
 Others just provided the emotional support I didn’t need.

 Harry’s grades were no longer good, and he seemed to enjoy it.
 He famously had a “tiger mum” who’d been pedalling him on her bike to every kind of cram school since daycare.
-I never saw his dad.
+I've never seen his dad.
 At some point, Harry must have decided he’d had enough and checked out entirely.

 My parents, while constantly arguing, were unusually supportive of my plans.
 It took quite a bit of adult-level string-pulling to sort out the logistics of skipping a year of school - no small feat in the bureaucratic labyrinth of local education authorities.
 I suppose they genuinely wanted to make the marriage work.
 I was, in a sense, the only thin string still holding everything together.

 One night, Dad received a call from his friend whose daughter used to go to school with me.
 The girl had “fallen” from the building across from my window, and her parents wanted Dad’s help.
 I didn’t understand why they called - a sprained ankle from a stair tumble didn’t sound particularly difficult or urgent.

 I learned next day that she hadn’t “fallen”, for she had texted her classmates “goodbye” beforehand.
 She survived for a while in ICU, still lucid enough to say that she was cold and thirsty, but never that she wanted to live.
 Her reasons remain unknown.
 I suppose her parents never found out.
 Parents never do.